-We haven’t even mentioned the effect the employees feel.
+When it comes to the Benefits of Self Funded Health Plans, we haven’t even mentioned the effect the employees feel.
 I’m sure everyone in the HR department is begging for someone to say something.
 Let’s briefly talk about it.
 58% of American’s have less than $1,000 set aside for emergencies.
 Yet the average single and family deductible is $2,100.
 So, for employees to use their health “benefits”, they must drain their savings and go into debt.
 This makes employees scared to use their health insurance.
 This usually delays needed care and, as a result, creates a bigger claim down the road.
 43 Million American’s have unpaid medical debt and 60% of those had medical insurance.
 How is this an employee benefit?
 Most employers are paternalistic but how do you convey that to employees with a health plan that leaves them with no savings and more debt?

 Since the future looks bleak, how do employers control the supply chain of healthcare and reverse the effect of the MLR rule?
 The employer must align itself with consultants and vendors who are financially incentivized when the cost of healthcare goes down.
 Does this actually exist?
 Yes!
 However, there are very few consultants that align their interests with employers’.
 Most health plan consultants don’t know how to lower the cost and frequency of claims.
 Sure, they know how to shop your stop loss insurance, insert telemedicine, population health management, screenings and wellness programs that supposedly reduce claims.
 Yet, employers are still met with a “less bad” benchmark increase which is draining the American dream.
 Or even worse, the insurance company gives them a refund and masks it as a good thing.
 Many don’t realize when a major medical insurance company issues a partial refund, that was because the employer over paid and then over paid some more.
 The insurance company couldn’t figure out how to spend the money without it counting as profit and thus were required by federal law to give you a partial refund.
 That’s like saying a 5-year-old returned candy to the candy store because they couldn’t figure out how to eat it all.